Understanding Multimeters: A Vital Tool for Electrical Work

 TemperatureMonitor temperature to detect overheating in electrical components.Checking transformer heat levels.

-2. Versatility: A single device can perform multiple functions, reducing the need for additional tools.
+2. Versatility: A single device can perform multiple functions.

-3. Problem Identification: Quickly isolates issues, such as low voltage or circuit breaks, that could otherwise be overlooked.
+3. Problem Identification: Found the root cause, such as low voltage or circuit breaks, that could otherwise be overlooked.

 Recommended Multimeter Brands